mwiens91/scientific-research-practices-code/README.md

-This repository contains [Jupyter](https://jupyter.org/) notebooks and [Mesa](https://github.com/projectmesa/mesa) models used in the research for my undergraduate math thesis.
+This repository contains [Jupyter](https://jupyter.org/) notebooks and [Mesa](https://github.com/projectmesa/mesa) models used in the research for my undergraduate math thesis "Why Are Poor Scientific Research Practices So Prevalent?
+An Evolutionary Approach.".

 Models and notebooks are included in [`src`](src).
 To install requirements needed to run code from this repositiory, first create a